MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Meeting-queries.md

 # Metadata Sample
 # required metadata

-title: Workplace Analytics privacy and data access
+title: Meetin queries in Workplace Analytics
-description: This article discusses the privacy and data access controls available in Workplace Analytics and
+description: This article describes when to use a meeting query and the kind of information they provide.
 author: rodonahu
 ms.author: rodonahu
-ms.date: 01/19/2018
+ms.date: 03/21/2018
 ms.topic: get-started-article
 ms.prod: wpa
 ---